laucia/cookiecutter-pypackage/README.md

 # cookiecutter-pypackage
 Cookiecutter template for Python packages on Github

+This tries to leverage Github Actions and Github features (like pages) as much as possible, while limiting the amount of setup.
+So devs can focus on writing the library code and not figure out the boilerplate.

 ## Features
 * **package management**: Poetry
 * **tests**: Pytest
 * **tests env**: Tox `TODO`
+  * Cross-Platform / Cross Python Versions
 * **docs**: Mkdocs (Mkdocstrings) `TODO`
+  * Publishing docs as Github Page
 * **linting**: pre-commit
   * black
   * mypy